ExpressVPN vs CyberGhost: Head to Head Comparison in Australia

 CyberGhost’s monthly subscription

-ExpressVPN accepts multiple payment methods.
+ExpressVPN accepts multiple payment methods in Australia.
 It accepts payments via Credit Card (VISA, Master Card, American Express, etc.), PayPal, Bitcoin, and multiple payment processors, including Alipay, Union Pay, iDeal, Webmoney GiroPay, and Yandex money.

 ExpressVPN does offer a 30-day unconditional money-back guarantee program.
-If you are unsatisfied with the service, you can claim back your credit within a 30-day period, and they will honor it.
+If you are unsatisfied with the service in Australia, you can claim back your credit within a 30-day period, and they will honor it.

-While CyberGhost’s monthly subscription is more expensive than ExpressVPN at $12.99/mo, its longer-period subscriptions are much cheaper.
-With 1 year subscription available for $3.74/mo and $4.75/mo, it is easily the cheapest VPN among the two and the winner of this round.
+While CyberGhost’s monthly subscription is more expensive than ExpressVPN at AU$18.70/mo, its longer-period subscriptions are much cheaper.
+With 1 year subscription available for AU$5.38/mo and AU$6.83/mo, it is easily the cheapest VPN among the two and the winner of this round.

-CyberGhost accepts three different payment methods.
+CyberGhost accepts three different payment methods in Australia.
 It accepts payments via Credit Card (VISA, Master Card, American Express, etc.), PayPal, and bitcoin.

 CyberGhost also takes the lead in this department with an astonishing 45-day money-back guarantee on longer-term plans, while ExpressVPN offers only a 30-day money-back guarantee.

-While selecting a VPN provider for yourself, it is always a good idea to stick to the provider with a clear refund policy.
+While selecting a VPN provider between Expressvpn vs Cyberghost in Australia for yourself, it is always a good idea to stick to the provider with a clear refund policy.
 You don’t want to get associated with a provider such as TunnelBear that has a very vague refund policy and offers refunds on a case-to-case basis.
 Regardless of a vague refund policy, TunnelBear is fully capable of going toe-to-toe against top-tier VPN providers such as CyberGhost.
 Learn more about their comparison in CyberGhost vs TunnelBear comparison.

-Both ExpressVPN and CyberGhost offer a distinct lineup of features.
+Both ExpressVPN and CyberGhost offer a distinct lineup of features in Australia.
 Let’s take a look at ExpressVPN features first.

-ExpressVPN offers features for all types of users.
+ExpressVPN offers features for all types of users in Australia.
 You can see a screenshot of the ExpressVPN Windows application that we tested.
 Needless to say, that is it is user-friendly and easy to use.
-We will discuss below a few of the features that come with this VPN provider.
+We will discuss below a few of the features that come with this VPN provider in Australia.

 Just another name for Internet Kill Switch.
 This feature will disconnect your whole device from the internet in case of VPN disconnection due to some reason.
-Network lock will ensure your real identity and IP address are not leaked over the internet while your device is not connected to the VPN.
+Network lock will ensure your real identity and IP address are not leaked over the internet while your device is not connected to the VPN in Australia.

-This feature will allow you to split the internet connection into two different tunnels.
+This feature will allow you to split the internet connection into two different tunnels in Australia.
 One of the tunnels will carry your VPN traffic, and the other one will carry your local internet service provider traffic.
-This is a convenient feature if you wish to not use a VPN tunnel for all of your applications on the device.
+This is a convenient feature if you wish to not use a VPN tunnel for all of your applications on the device in Australia.

 Think of it as an ExpressVPN application but for browser only.
-This extension will allow you to connect and disconnect VPN directly from the browser without using your device’s application.
+This extension will allow you to connect and disconnect VPN directly from the browser without using your device’s application in Australia.

-ExpressVPN offers the Smart DNS service.
+ExpressVPN offers the Smart DNS service in Australia.
 By default, it is integrated into every ExpressVPN premium subscription.
-It lets you unblock popular streaming services on complicated devices such as Router, Roku, PS4, Xbox, etc.
+It lets you unblock popular streaming services on complicated devices such as Router, Roku, PS4, Xbox, etc in Australia.

-Not many VPN providers offers an application for the router.
+Not many VPN providers offers an application for the router in Australia.
 This is surely a great plus point for ExpressVPN.
-This application allows you to easily connect VPN on your device and set up Split-Tunneling on the router.
+This application allows you to easily connect VPN on your device in Australia and set up Split-Tunneling on the router.

 24/7 Customer Support Live Chat